clarkezone/featherservicetest/src/BasicService/BasicService/README.md

-This project was created with:
+This project was created from the commandline with:

 `dotnet new feather -n BasicService`